EB-3 Visa for Professional, Skilled, and Unskilled Workers

 The third preference category of U.S. green cards available through employment (there are five total preference categories) is fairly broad, and less demanding than some of the other categories.
 It includes:

 - professional workers

 The foreign national will need a permanent, full-time job offer from a U.S. employer.
 The employer will need to start the process by obtaining an approved labor certification from the U.S. Department of Labor, confirming that the employer attempted to recruit U.S. workers for the job, but found none who were willing and qualified.
 Labor certification is required for all three EB-3 subcategories.
 (No national interest waiver, in which the applicants show that hiring the foreign national will benefit the United States so much that labor certification is not needed, is available for the third preference.)
 For more information on the labor certification requirements and procedures, see “Procedures to Sponsor a Worker for a Green Card.”

-A limited number of EB-3 green cards available each year -- only 40,000 in total, of which 10,000 are allotted to unskilled workers.
-The result is that workers who are classified as unskilled often have to wait much longer for green cards than workers in the two other subcategories.
-It depends on how many other people apply, but the demand for unskilled workers is high – just think about how many employers would like to sponsor their nanny or caregiver for a green card.
+A limited number of EB-3 green cards available each year—only 40,000 in total, of which 10,000 are allotted to unskilled workers.
+The result is that workers who are classified as unskilled often have to wait ten years or longer for green cards, which is more time than faced by workers in the two other subcategories.
+It depends on how many other people apply, but the demand for unskilled workers is high—just think about how many employers would like to sponsor their nanny or caregiver for a green card.
 The wait gets to be as long as ten years, depending on what country the worker is from.
 (Per-country limits also affect the allotment of visas.)